-It has been an adventure making bamboo flutes in Mexico, Guatemala, Argentina, Brazil, Hawaii, Costa Rica and Fiji, where he even got to play for their President.
+I have had the joy of making bamboo flutes for 50 years, harvesting different kinds of bamboo in the USA, Mexico, Guatemala, Argentina, Brazil, Hawaii, Costa Rica and Fiji, where I got to play for their President.

 "when your heart begins to dance inside you, you will know which one to get."